 Here’s a video that will help you setup a leadscoring system so you can quickly respond to “hot leads”, nurture undecided prospects, and disqualify the unfit ones.

 Nurturing means building relationships with leads and keeping them engaged until they are ready to buy.
 The objective at this point is to turn qualified leads into customers.

 This stage of the pipeline is where you provide leads with valuable content that educates them about your product or service.
 You want to build trust with leads and position yourself as a thought leader in your industry.

-Automation can shorten sales cycles and get you higher quality leads.
+Automation can boost pipeline velocity and get you higher quality leads.